ben-willis/grey-jcr/README.md

 ## Installation

-This application runs inside a docker container defined in the Dockerfile.
+This application follows [12 factor](https://12factor.net/) principles and runs inside a docker container defined in the Dockerfile.
 The external dependencies are defined in docker-compose.yml.
+Instrcutions on how to install, run and develop this application are detailed below.

-#### Clone this project
+#### 1. Clone this project
 Either use the command `git clone` from your command line or use the download link and extract the zip file.

-#### Install Docker and Docker Compose
+#### 2. Install Docker and Docker Compose
-Instructions can be found here [here](https://docs.docker.com/compose/install/#install-compose).
+These are the only two requirements for this projects.
+Instructions on how to install them can be found here [here](https://docs.docker.com/compose/install/#install-compose).

-#### Create Environment File
+#### 3. Create Environment File
-Create a file called ".env" in the main directory of the site.
-It should look something like this:
+Some environment variables are passed in to the container in the docker-compose.yml, others are listed in a file called ".env" in the main directory of the site.
+You will need to create this file and define the following variables:
 ```
 # This is used for storing user sessions
 SESSION_SECRET=supersecretphrase